byun618/ubifeed_app/README.md

 In order to get the data within the app, you need to have the Java Backend and the MySQL Database setup.

 Repository for the Backend: https://github.com/MarcoWilhelm/Ubifeed.git

+If you are getting an Error in the JavaScript Console about CORS Issues, you might need a browser plugin to allow CORS for testing within the browser.